apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/save_to_csv.md

 ![Displaying CSV data in Excel]({{@asset web_scraping_for_beginners/data_collection/images/data-in-excel.webp}})

-This marks the end of the **Basics of data collection** section of Web Scraping for Beginners.
+This marks the end of the **Basics of data collection** section of Web scraping for beginners.
 If you enjoyed the course, give us a thumbs up down below and if you're eager to learn more...

 ## [](#next) Next up